xinwenfu/GenCyber/Networking/README.md

 ```

 ### Hands-on 2: Common Windows console commands
+Most operations of Windows console commands can be completed with *File Explorer* of Windows.
+However, knowing Windows console (cmd) commands are still useful in some cases.
+For examples, commands applications are written for Windows console.
+Running console applications within a console may be more convenient even if you can still run them with File Explorer.
 Press the Windows *Start* icon and search cmd.
 Click *Command Prompt* to start Windows console.
 Refer to <a href="https://www.thomas-krenn.com/en/wiki/Cmd_commands_under_Windows">Cmd commands under Windows</a>.
 No comment is allowed to follow commands immediatly within Windows console.
 <img src="../Imgs/Windows-Terminal.png" width=640>
 1. dir: list folder content
 ```